alessandro-zomparelli/tissue-wiki/Tessellate.md

 ### Reiterate Tessellation

-It's possible to automatically repeat the tessellation using the result of the tessellation as Base object for the next one.
+It is possible to automatically repeat the tessellation using the result of the tessellation as Base object for the next one.
 This setting can be used for generating _Branching Systems_ of _Iterative_ geometries.

 #### Repeat